 More than 60,000 untested chemicals pervade the consumer products on our shelves and in our homes.

 All landfills leak.
 Landfills are bad for our health and environment.

 In 1988, the EPA stated all landfills will eventually

 leak.
 That means that runoff from landfills, carrying with it toxic chemicals from our waste, ends up in our water supplies.
 Many communities surrounding landfills have had their drinking water contaminated by leaking landfills.

-In addition, landfills give off potentially harmful gases and odors that can permeate neighborhoods, linked to birth defects and other serious health problems.
-Another concern with landfills is the post-closure period in which many facilities are used as the base for athletic fields, playgrounds, parking lots or other facilities after their active period is over.
+Additional concerns.
+Landfills give off potentially harmful gases and odors that can permeate neighborhoods, linked to birth defects and other serious health problems.
+Another concern is the post-closure period in which many facilities are used as the base for athletic fields, playgrounds, parking lots or other facilities after their active period is over.
 Post-closure uses such as these can lead to cracks in the cover and subsequent leakage.